jarecoo/practice/notes.md

 * Meaning and Purpose are Central to Happiness
     * Individually Created
     * Derived from a strong sense of who you are (developed from self-love)
-    * Derived at first from the notion that time is limited
+    * Derived from the notion that your time is finite, and your part in nature
 * Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
 * An Internal Locus of Control is Central to Happiness
     * You only Control your Thoughts, Attitudes, and Outlook